Rhymes with cagey, pagey, stagey, uh, um …

 The mystery revealed

 Maijis come in many shapes and sizes, but for the most part they are: 1. big headed.
 2. tiny-winged.
 3. soft and squishy-tummied.
 In short, round, high-pitched, tiny and whiny.
-Their little wings, often confused for arms by the uneducated observer, allow them to fly gracefully through the air, not unlike hummingbirds that live on pudding and doujinshi.
+Their little wings, often confused for arms by the uneducated observer, allow them to fly gracefully through the air, not unlike hummingbirds.
 They are also the secret to the universe, for at the center of every atom is a maiji running feverishly in a hamster wheel.

 Okay, for real